 “Right before I left for Korea the Lord spoke something to me and you know, different Christians don’t really agree with this, but I was leaving my military base and I felt the Lord leading me to go to my office, and I went to my office and I saw this trash can there and I felt led to just fill it up with water.

-“Immediately I started having these thoughts that people are gonna think I’m crazy whatever … I felt led to put my head in the trash can and started recording whatever came to my mind and that was my first video,” he said.
+“Immediately I started having these thoughts that people are going to think I’m crazy, whatever … I felt led to put my head in the trash can and started recording whatever came to my mind and that was my first video,” he said.

 “That took off and from there I kept making videos with the intent to just help people, motivate people, encourage people.
-And I didn’t see anybody else doing that at the time,” he noted.
+And I didn’t see anybody else doing that at the time.”

 Rogers had no plans to become famous.